mk12/scribbler-bot/README.md

 python src/main.py
 ```

 Use the `-h` flag to see what other options there are.
+A particularly useful options is `-d`: this makes the server use a dummy implementation of Myro, so you can test the web application without having the robot.

 ## Client

 The web browser should have opened to `http://localhost:8080` automatically.
 You control Scribbler Bot via this web app.
-By clicking the buttons, you can choose a program, start/stop/reset the program, adjust the robot's speed, make it beep, display some information about the robot, clear the console, and toggle automatic scrolling of the console.
+By clicking the buttons, you can choose a program, start/stop/reset the program, adjust the robot's speed, make it beep, display some information about the robot, clear the console, toggle automatic scrolling of the console, and view and set parameters of the program.

-## Testing

-If you want to test the project but you don't have access to the robot, replace the `import myro` lines with `import nomyro as myro`.
-This will provide dummy implementations of the Myro functions, so the program will run (but do nothing).

 ## Object avoidance